coder187/ci_ms3_cookbook/README.md

 -   Tutor support at Code Institute for their support.

 -
-**Please note : this project is for educational use only and was created for the Code Institute Module of Python and Data Centric Development**
+**Please note : this project is for educational use only and was created for the Code Institute Module of Backend Development Milestone Project**

 **Created by Jonathan Kelly**